NQevxvEtg/htm-teacher/README.md

 ## Project Structure

-- **htm_teacher.py**: The main Python script containing the HTM implementation and animation code.
+- **htm_teacher.ipynb**: The main Jupyter Notebook containing the HTM implementation and animation code.
 - **requirements.txt**: A list of required Python packages.
 - **README.md**: Project description and usage instructions.
 - **LICENSE**: The project's license.